Retail Predictive Analytics Improve Business Outcomes

-If data is the new business currency, then predictive analytics are the means in which organizations can take control of that currency to maximize its benefits.
+If data is the new business currency, predictive analytics enable organizations to maximize its benefits.

 For years, the retail industry based business decisions on historical data and seasonal trends to help inform their current strategy.
 But with the explosion of big data and the abundance of touch points within the consumer journey, it's clear now that those strategies were only partial informed.
-Pulling data from the various sources important to a retailer allow for predictive analytics to provide data-driven insights into future endeavors while preserving resources.
+Pulling data from the various sources important for retail predictive analytics to provide data-driven insights into future endeavors while preserving resources.

 Dynamic Pricing Capabilities